What to do after you receive forbearance

 Fannie Mae & Freddie Mac loans

-Homeowners with mortgages owned or guaranteed by Fannie Mae or Freddie Mac may be eligible for different repayment options following your forbearance.
+Homeowners with mortgages owned or guaranteed by or may be eligible for different repayment options following your forbearance.
+Fannie Mae and Freddie Mac do not require a lump sum payment at the end of the forbearance.

 - If you are unable to repay your missed payments all at once and can afford to pay a higher monthly mortgage payment for a period of time, you may be eligible for a repayment plan which allows you to repay past due amounts over a period of time.